Joshua Curran: 2023

 Curran played 23 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
 Curran played in all three finals games as the club reached the preliminary final stage before being knocked out by Brisbane.

 Curran was released from the final year of his Warriors contract to join the Canterbury-Bankstown Bulldogs on a two-year deal.

 2024

 In round 1 of the 2024 NRL season, Curran made his club debut for Canterbury in their 26-8 loss against arch-rivals Parramatta.

 Curran played 24 games for Canterbury in the 2024 NRL season as they qualified for the finals finishing 6th.
 He played in the clubs elimination final loss against Manly.
 On 2 October, the Canterbury club announced that they had re-signed Curran until the end of 2027.

 2025

 Curran played 21 matches for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+On 7 January, the Perth Bears announced that they had signed Curran, on a three year deal, he became the clubs eighth signing.

+Following Canterbury's round 23 loss against the Sydney Roosters in the 2026 NRL season, Curran's partner publicly criticised the Canterbury club on social media due to the fact Curran who is of indigenous heritage was an unused substitute during the indigenous round fixture.

+Curran played 16 games for Canterbury in the 2026 NRL season as the club finished 12th on the table.